 10 Best Places to Eat Lobster in NH

-Lobster is delicious in many ways, but forget about white table linens, fancy crab-stuffed lobster tails or rich lobster Newburg – here’s where to go in the Seacoast area for a good old-fashioned lobster you crack into yourself (the butter dripping down to your elbows is optional, but encouraged) or an overflowing lobster roll on a toasted bun.
+Lobster is delicious in many ways, but forget about white table linens, fancy crab-stuffed lobster tails or rich lobster Newburg – here’s where to go in the Seacoast area for a good old-fashioned lobster you crack into yourself (the butter dripping down to your elbows is optional, but encouraged) or an overflowing lobster roll on a toasted bun).
+While you may not be able to sit inside and enjoy your lobster roll, you may be able to find a spot on the deck overlooking the ocean (or you can do curbside pick up or takeout at these restaurants and take your lobster roll and chowder home for later.)

 *This list covers the New Hampshire coast, but there are plenty of options inland as well.
 Click here for a few of our favorites.